lukebrody/yeeql/doc/Table.md

 ] */
 ```

-For more examples of how to use subqueries, see the [Subqueries Example File](/test/docs/Subqueries.test.ts)
+For more examples of how to use subqueries and more information about subqueries, see the [Subqueries Example File](/test/docs/Subqueries.test.ts)

 ## `table.count({ filter? }): Query`